Anmol-Srivastava-073/manipalmap/Readme.md

+# Manipal Uninav: Map Service

-This Branch of the repository is for the Map website,we have deployed both the websites separately through Netlify.
+This branch of the repository contains the frontend map application for **Manipal Uninav**.
+We have deployed the map service and the main website separately via Netlify.

-The code within the Index.html here is for the map service,we have used OpenStreetMap service for the Map, which is an open source website which provides map all around the globe
+### Features
+* **Campus Routing:** Computes walking paths across the Manipal University Jaipur campus.
+* **OpenStreetMap Integration:** Uses [Leaflet.js](https://leafletjs.com/) and open-source tile services to render the interactive map.
+* **Offline Support:** Features a Service Worker to cache map tiles so navigation works even when moving through campus dead-zones.
+* **Dark Mode:** Integrated CartoDB dark tiles for nighttime navigation.